matter-labs/zksync-web-era-docs/docs/api/hardhat/compiling-libraries.md

 Please note, that the total majority of the OpenZeppelin utility libraries _are_ inlinable.
 That means that _there is no need to do any further actions to make them compile_.

-This section describes the compilation of uninlinable libraries only.
+This section describes the compilation of non-inlinable libraries only.

 ## Example